Quantum Polymorphisms and the Complexity of Quantum Constraint Satisfaction: Preliminaries

-Note that the sum in the definition is finite (even if $B$ is infinite), since $H$ has finite dimension and therefore only finitely many of the $Q_{a,b}$ are non-zero.

-The fact that the composition of quantum homomorphisms is a quantum homomorphism was proved in~\cite{abramsky2017quantum} using that this operation can be expressed as the composition of Kleisli arrows in the Kleisli category for the quantum monad.
+The fact that the composition of quantum homomorphisms is a quantum homomorphism was proved in~\cite{abramsky2017quantum}, and it corresponds to the fact that this operation can be expressed as the composition of Kleisli arrows in the Kleisli category for the quantum monad.
+(See also~\cite{karamlou2025quantum} for a recent extension of the Kleisli framework to different quantum relaxations of classical morphisms.)
 For the convenience of the reader, we give here a self-contained proof following~\cite{abramsky2017quantum}. \begin{lemma}[\cite{abramsky2017quantum}] The composition of quantum homomorphisms $Q\colon \rel A\to_H\rel B$ and $R\colon\rel B\to_{H'}\rel C$ is a quantum homomorphism $\rel A\to_{H\otimes H'}\rel C$. \end{lemma} \begin{proof} We first verify that $S=R\bullet Q$ is a quantum function.
 For $a\in A, c\in C$, we get

 Similarly,

 so $S_{a,c}$ is a projector.
 We also have

 This means that $S$ is indeed a quantum function.
 Let us prove it is in fact a quantum homomorphism.